 Discussion

 The plant parts of Justicia insularis are used in traditional Ibibio medicine to treat many ailments, including diabetes.
 This study examined the impact of Justicia insularis leaf extract on alpha-amylase and alpha-glucosidase activities in rats.
 The extract was observed to prevent the rise in blood glucose levels after administration of starch, and it was noted that the lowest dosage had the most prominent inhibitory effect.
 The extract maybe acting as a partial agonist thereby exhibiting antagonistic effect at higher doses.
-There may be other mechanistic interplay beyond the effect on the digestive ennzymes.
+There may be other mechanistic interplay beyond the effect on the digestive enzymes.
 For instance, activation of intestinal sodium – glucose co – transporter (SGLT-1) and / or activation of renal glucose reabsorption (SGLT-2) may contribute to the observed effects (Osigwe et al., 2015).
 The observed effect of the extract on these digestive enzymes could also be substrate specific.
 The thorough breakdown of complex carbohydrates in the diet, such as starch, is accomplished by the collaborative activity of α-amylases and α-glucosidase enzymes.
 The α-amylase enzyme breaks down the α-bonds in α-linked polysaccharides, producing disaccharides such as maltose.
 These disaccharides are then further broken down into monosaccharides by α-glucosidase enzymes that are attached to the cell membrane (Adeyemi and Babatunde, 2014).
-The suppression of these enzymes activities hinders the breakdown of consumed carbohydrates, thus inhibiting their absorption leading to a little or no increase in blood glucose levels after consuming meals rich in carbohydrates, as seen in this research.
+The suppression of these enzyme activities hinders the breakdown of consumed carbohydrates, thus inhibiting their absorption leading to a little or no increase in blood glucose levels after consuming meals rich in carbohydrates, as seen in this research.
 Various medicinal plants have been shown to have the ability to inhibit α-amylase and α-glucosidase, making them viable agents for controlling Type 2 diabetes mellitus (Hasan et al., 2023).

 In the same way, the leaf extract effectively prevented increases in blood glucose levels when given along with maltose and sucrose.
 The lowest dosage (150 mg/kg) showed the greatest inhibition.
-This may serve as a guide in the traditional use of Justicia insularis in the management of Type 2 diabetes especially in minimizing post – prandial glucose excursions.
+This may serve as a guide in the traditional use of Justicia insularis in the management of Type 2 diabetes, especially in minimizing post – prandial glucose excursions.
 The administration of acarbose, the reference medication used in this investigation, effectively suppressed the elevation of blood glucose levels when co-administered with starch, maltose, and sucrose.
 This investigation supports the findings published in previous studies on other species of Justicia, such as Justicia carnea (Ani et al., 2020; Anigboro et al., 2021).
 These studies also detected considerable suppression of alpha-amylase and alpha-glucosidase activities.
 The inhibitory actions of this species maybe associated with their phytochemical constituents, particularly polyphenols.
 The leaf of Justicia insularis has been reported to contain saponins, alkaloids, tannins, flavonoids, anthraquinones, and cardiac glycosides, polyunsaturated fatty acids, acyclic monoterpenoids (Oyomah et al., 2019; Anyiekere et al., 2024a) and two specific compounds, 16(α/β)-hydroxy-cleroda-3,13 (14)Z-dien-15,16-olide and 2,16-oxo-cleroda-3,13(14)E-dien-15-oic acid(16).
-Polyunsaturated fatty acids such as oleic acid, palmitic acid, stearic acid, linoleic acid among others are reported to exert inhibitory effect on alpha amylase and alpha glucosidase enzymes in vitro and in silico (Oliveira et al., 2016; Chelladurai and Chinnacharny, 2018; Daou et al., 2022) .
-The existence of these phytochemicals in the extract may have contributed to the observed activities in this study, thereby elucidating one mode of anti-diabetic activity of J. insularis leaves.
+Polyunsaturated fatty acids such as oleic acid, palmitic acid, stearic acid, linoleic acid among others are reported to exert inhibitory effect on alpha-amylase and alpha-glucosidase enzymes in vitro and in silico (Oliveira et al., 2016; Chelladurai and Chinnacharny, 2018; Daou et al., 2022) .
+The existence of these phytochemicals in the extract may have contributed to the observed activities, thereby elucidating one mode of anti-diabetic activity of J. insularis leaves.